bmen25124/SillyTavern-WeatherPack/README.md

 ## Security

 The extension includes JavaScript security analysis to safely process HTML content while blocking potentially harmful scripts.
 You need to install [JS-Analyzer](https://github.com/bmen25124/SillyTavern-JS-Analyzer) before using this feature.

+## FAQ

+> I only here for the markdown processing, what the hell is HTML/JS stuff?

+You don't need to worry about it.
+HTML processing is disabled by default.